Nelxigon/domain-checker/readme.md

 Domain Checker
 ---

-This tool checks if a given domain is free and sends a message into your preferred telegram group.
+This tool checks if a given domain is free and sends a message into your preferred Telegram group.

 #### Installation
-In order to use this script, you will need a telegram bot (bots for other platforms and/or mail may follow soon).
+In order to use this script, you will need a Telegram bot (bots for other platforms and/or mail may follow soon).

 ##### Creating a new Bot and obtaining the token
 As per the official Telegram API page:
 > In this context, a token is a string that authenticates your bot (not your account) on the bot API.
 Each bot has a unique token which can also be revoked at any time via @BotFather.
 Here, it is worth mentioning that @BotFather is not a real person but a Telegram bot that creates other bots for you
 1. Start the conversation with @BotFather with the comand  ```\start```
-2. Create a new Bot by issuing the ```\newbot```
+2. Create a new Bot by issuing the ```\newbot``` command
 3. Choose the Display Name and Username of your Bot by typing them in the Chat.
 4. You will find the API token in the message from @BotFather.
 You can find more Information here: [https://core.telegram.org/bots/features#creating-a-new-bot](https://core.telegram.org/bots/features#creating-a-new-bot)